SFDO-Community-Sprints/ai-for-nonprofits/README.md

 - Way 3.

 ## Project Resources and Documentation
-Documentation can be found in the repository [wiki] (URL for wiki where docs are stored)
+Documentation can be found in the repository [wiki](https://github.com/SFDO-Community-Sprints/ai-for-nonprofits/wiki)